JoaoPauloSarzedasRibeiro/Data_Manipulation_with_Python_and_pySpark/README.md

 # Data Analysis With Python
-Data analysis and interpretation using Python and other tools like Numpy, Pandas and Seaborn.
+Data analysis and manipulation using Python, pySpark and other tools like Numpy, Pandas and Seaborn.